Congratulations to Grace McClellan Tinker

 Abebe Gebregiorgis and Abel Woldemichael.
 Abebe and Abel will receive NASA fellowships for one year to help fund their Ph.D. research.
 They are students of Faisal Hossain.
 There were approximately 300 applications in the earth sciences category and approximately 50 were funded.
 TTU is one of only 35 institutions to receive funding in the earth sciences division this year.
 The winning proposals are based on academic excellence of the students applying, scientific merit of the project, and the relevance of the proposals to NASA's objectives in earth and space science.

 The Tennessee Concrete Association, TTU Water Center and TTU ASCE Student Chapter recently partnered to pour a 10x21' pervious concrete slab outside the East Stadium CEE Lab.
-Highlights of this collaboration are featured on the TCA website.
+To read more about this collaboration, please visit here.

 Dr. Faisal Hossain has been awarded the 2012 Charles S. Falkenberg Award from the American Geophysical Union (AGU).
 Established in 2002 and jointly sponsored with the Earth Science Information Partnership (ESIP), the Falkenberg Award is named in honor of Charles S. Falkenberg, whose research focused on enabling practical applications of Earth science through data visualization and information technology.
 This award is given to a scientist under 45 years of age who has contributed to the quality of life, economic opportunities and stewardship of the planet through the use of Earth science information and to the public awareness of the importance of understanding our planet.